kdave/btrfs-progs/Documentation/Feature-by-version.rst

 5.17 - *no warning with flushoncommit*
-        Mounting with *-o flushoncommit* does not trigger the (harmless) warning at each transaction commit
+        Mounting with *-o flushoncommit* does not trigger the (harmless) warning at each transaction commit.

         .. note::
            Also backported to 5.15.27 and 5.16.13

 5.18 - zoned and DUP metadata
-        DUP metadata works with zoned mode
+        DUP metadata works with zoned mode.

 5.18 - encoded data ioctl
-        New ioctls to read and write pre-encoded data (i.e. no transformation and directly written as extents), now works for compressed data
+        New ioctls to read and write pre-encoded data (i.e. no transformation and directly written as extents), now works for compressed data.

 5.18 - *removed balance ioctl v1*
-        The support for ioctl BTRFS_IOC_BALANCE has been removed, superseded by BTRFS_IOC_BALANCE_V2m long time ago
+        The support for ioctl BTRFS_IOC_BALANCE has been removed, superseded by BTRFS_IOC_BALANCE_V2 long time ago.

 5.18 - *cross-mount reflink works*
-        the VFS limitation to reflink files on separate subvolume mounts of the same filesystem has been removed
+        The VFS limitation to reflink files on separate subvolume mounts of the same filesystem has been removed.

 5.18 - syslog error messages with filesystem state
         Messages are printed with a one letter tag ("state: X") that denotes in